sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 Currently, the *EEG.urevent* structure can only be examined from the command line.

-The *EEG.urevent* structure has the same format as the *'EEG.event* structure.
-The *urevent* field in the event structure (e.g., *EEG.event(n).urevent*) contains the index of the corresponding event in the urevent structure array -- thereby 'pointing' from the event to its corresponding urevent, e.g., its "original event" number in the continuous data event stream.
+The *EEG.urevent* structure has the same format as the *EEG.event* structure.
+The *urevent* field in the event structure (e.g., *EEG.event(n).urevent*) contains the index of the corresponding event in the urevent structure array -- thereby 'pointing' from the event to its corresponding urevent, e.g., its 'original event' number in the continuous data event stream.
 For example, if a portion of data containing the second event is removed from a continuous dataset during artifact rejection, the second event will not remain in the *EEG.event*